caseyamcl/settings-manager/README.md

 Setting definitions are added to the `SettingDefinitionRegistry`.

 A **Setting Provider** is a service class that loads setting values from a source.
-Sources can be
+Sources can be configuration files, databases, or really anything.
+See [usage](#usage) section below for a list of bundled providers.

 Multiple providers can be chained together so that setting values are loaded in a cascading way.
 Several providers have been bundled (see below), but you can feel free to add your own by extending the `SettingProvider` interface.
 Providers have similar attributes to definitions:

 * A name (e.g. a machine name/slug)